rjswenson/publicly_opinionated/README.md

 #### Core Philosophy
 1. [Hippocratic Oath](https://en.wikipedia.org/wiki/Hippocratic_Oath) (help, as you can.  never harm)
-2. Form `opinions`, which are not funtementally worse than `fact`
+2. Form `opinions`, which are not fundamentally worse than `fact`
 3.  evaluate your opinions based on YOUR perfect information (you can always find more on Google~)
-4.  evaluate your opinions in leu of NEW information (provided by tv, peers, or other sources)
+4.  evaluate your opinions in lieu of NEW information (provided by tv, peers, or other sources)
 5. Think, be yourself, and have fun.

 =============================================================